selirah/deel-autcomplete-component/questions.md

 ```

-The `setState` is async because it does not immediately update states and trigger re-rendering of component.
+The `setState` is async because it does not immediately update states and trigger re-rendering of components.
 It rather stores up all updates in batches and performs a single re-render to improve performance.

 ## Question 9